bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

       service: name=apache2 state=restarted
 ```

-If the above looks familiar, congradulations on working through the first set of notes.
+If the above looks familiar, congratulations on working through the first set of notes.
 This the same playbook that we created to install and start the apache web server with our custom page directly on the manager node.
 Here we are doing the same thing but we can edit it locally and run from manager.

 ### Create volume